Kimi-Arthur/German/Grammar/Kasus.md

 3. <ruby>Präpositionen<rt>preposition</rt></ruby>

-Some prepositions always one case or another
+Some prepositions are always with one case

 | Type                                             | Choice    | Examples                      |
 | ------------------------------------------------ | --------- | ----------------------------- |